AbhiPandit1/NodejsAuthentication/README.md

 # NodejsAuthentication
-i have used Nodejs for the backend part
+I have used Nodejs for the backend part
-JWT token has been used for delivering cooking

 Password hashing has been done using Bcrypt